VT-Visionarium/webLauncher/README.md

 ### Server Code

-The current development platform is GNU/Linux, Xubuntu 14.04.
+The current development platform is GNU/Linux, Ubuntu 14.04, 16.04,
+18.04, and 20.04.
 We expect that other GNU/Linux systems should work.

-We plan to port to Windoz and Mac OSX.  node JS makes that easy.

 ### Browsers

-The served HTML, CSS, and javaScript are ported to: currently firefox on Xubuntu.
+The served HTML, CSS, and javaScript are ported to: currently firefox on Ubuntu.
 We find that Chrome on an Android phone works too.

 ## Developer Notes